extend-kanishka/CricketCaptainCompanion/README.md

 ├─ user_interface.py
 └─ view_stats.py
 ```

 ## 🛠️ Issues Encountered

-- **Supabase Lag**: Integrating Supabase slowed down queries due to online latency.
-We optimized by caching and restructuring our DB calls.

-- **PyInstaller Packaging**: Some image and config file paths broke when building `.exe`.
-Fixed by restructuring `Assets/` and using relative paths.

-- **Tkinter Layout on Full HD**: Getting consistent layout across 1920x1080 resolution required pixel-perfect geometry tuning.

-- **Cursor Already Closed Errors**: Fixed by using separate cursors per DB operation in `psycopg2`.

----

-## 🧠 Lessons Learned

-- Learned real-world use of SQL joins, aggregation, and complex filters for stats queries.

-- Improved Python GUI design using `Tkinter`, `ttk.Treeview`, and `matplotlib`.

-- Understood the trade-offs between local databases vs. cloud-hosted services (Supabase/PostgreSQL).

-- Understood the challenge of balancing UI design with backend performance.

----
+### Slow Startup in Cloud Edition
+The initial startup of app loads around 10 interface pages with data fetched directly from the database , which caused around 30 seconds delay.
+Additionally, basic operations like adding, editing, or deleting players/matches/stats took ~2 seconds each due to online query latency.

+### Foreign Key Deletion Restrictions
+Users linked to other tables ( batting or bowling stats) could not be deleted without first removing all associated records, due to foreign key constraints.

+### Resolution-Specific Layout Challenges
+While the main layout was dynamic, some pages had too many widgets to scale cleanly, resulting in layouts optimized mainly for 1920×1080 ± 200px resolutions.
+Certain elements had to be hardcoded for proper alignment.

+### No Data Isolation in Demo Cloud Version
+To keep the demo version simple and avoid further slowdowns, all users shared a single public database in the cloud build.
+This allowed quick testing, but meant captains could view all players, not just those on their team.
+So the cloud version is there for demonstration only.

 ## 🎯 Future Enhancements

-- Add player vs player comparisons in visual graphs.

-- Build a cloud dashboard version for teams with login and role access.

-- Add PDF export for stats and charts.

-- Build a mobile version with Flutter or React Native.

-- Implement dark mode for better UX.

----
+- Implement search feature in the update stats tab for quickly updating the filtered statistics.

+- Use indexing on frequently queried columns to speed up database operations.

+- Mechanism to export the graphs made using matplotlib to pdf formats .

+- Allow user deletion without requiring manual removal of all related stats.

+- Merge the current 4 search pages to a single search page with all possible filters.

+## 🧠 Lessons Learnt

+- Learned real world use of SQL joins, aggregation, and complex filters for stats queries.

+- Learned Python GUI design using `Tkinter`, `ttk.Treeview`, and `matplotlib`.

+- Understood the trade-offs between local databases vs. cloud-hosted ones (speed vs convenience)

+- Understood the challenges of making an interface capable of running in a variety of resolutions.

+- Understood the challenges optimizing database performance through the use of indices.

+## 🤝 Acknowledgements

+Respected Sir 🙏🙏 Er.
+Rajad Shakya👑– for providing us the opportunity and guidance.

+Open-source communities, Subreddits & documentation authors.

+All contributors and developers of Python, PostgreSQL, and psycopg2.

+Youtube channels (Codemy.com , M Prashant Tech, techTFQ, Code first with Hala)

+AI (Chat gpt , Grok and Gemini) for thier recommendations and ideas.

 ## 🧑‍💻 Contributing

 Contributions are welcome!
-Please open issues or submit pull requests for new stat types, UI improvements, or bug fixes.
+Please open issues or submit pull requests for new features, UI improvements, or bug fixes.

 Please ensure your pull request adheres to the following guidelines: